 HOW LONG DOES IT TAKE TO GET OVER SOMEONE?
 KILLER #3: Blinders.
 You can’t accept what is until you recognize what isn’t.

 Looking back, the hardest thing for me wasn’t letting go of the only shot I got at Happily Ever After.
-The hardest thing for me was accepting who my ex revealed himself to be and THEN, letting go of the hope/dream/illusion of what he wasn’t – no matter how much social media begged to differ.
+The hardest thing for me was accepting who my ex revealed himself to be and THEN, letting go of everything he represented.

 If you’re scared that your ex is going to move on to be consistently consistent, empathetic, and in a better relationship with a better partner, ask yourself: “Where am I giving this person credit that they haven’t yet (or ever) earned?”